Celtics vs. Hawks: Betting Trends, Record ATS, Home/Road Splits

 Additional Hawks Insights & Trends

-- The Hawks put up an average of 118.4 points per game, seven more points than the 111.4 the Celtics give up.
+- The Hawks score an average of 118.4 points per game, seven more points than the 111.4 the Celtics allow.

 Celtics vs. Hawks Betting Splits